apache/cordova-plugin-vibration/doc/index.md

 ## Supported Platforms

+navigator.notification.vibrate
 - Amazon Fire OS
-- Android
 - BlackBerry 10
 - Firefox OS
 - iOS
 - Windows Phone 7 and 8

+navigator.notification.vibrate and navigator.notification.vibrateWithPattern
+- Android

 ## notification.vibrate

-Vibrates the device for the specified amount of time.
+Vibrates the device for a given amount of time.

     navigator.notification.vibrate(time)

 - __time__: Milliseconds to vibrate the device. _(Number)_

-## Example
+### Example

     // Vibrate for 2.5 seconds
     navigator.notification.vibrate(2500);

-## iOS Quirks
+### iOS Quirks

 - __time__: Ignores the specified time and vibrates for a pre-set amount of time.

         navigator.notification.vibrate();
         navigator.notification.vibrate(2500);   // 2500 is ignored

+## notification.vibrateWithPattern

+Vibrates the device with a given pattern.

+    navigator.notification.vibrateWithPattern(pattern)

+- __pattern__: Sequence of durations (in milliseconds) for which to turn on or off the vibrator. _(Array of Numbers)_

+### Example

+    // Immediately start vibrating
+    // vibrate for 200ms,
+    // wait for 100ms,
+    // vibrate for 200ms,
+    // wait for 100ms,
+    // vibrate for 400ms,
+    // wait for 100ms,
+    // vibrate for 800ms
+    navigator.notification.vibrateWithPattern([0, 200, 100, 200, 100, 400, 100, 800]);